The Craxford Family Magazine Purple Banner

 Alfred continued to be interested in his own family history and wrote the book "Sam and Sallie: A novel of the theatre" (4) which was published in 1933.
 There are several other letters to newspapers and magazines on file recording his guardianship of the memory of the Britannia.

-Alfred was divorced from Georgie sometime in the middle of the second decade of the 1900s.
+Alfred was divorced from Georgie sometime around the commencement of the first World War.
 His youngest son, Frank Sydney, was born on October 4th 1915.
 While the other brothers and their descendents continued to use the name Crauford (and indeed at this time this alternative spelling started to appear on birth and marriage certificates), Alfred reverted back to the name Craxford.
 He retired to the south coast (around the Torbay area) where he lived until his death in 1944.
 (5)

 Frank Sydney served in the army with the rank of Captain during the second world war and spent time in Africa and India.
 He then became the proprietor of a garage business in Torquay.